zherdvaleriy/trip/README.md

 ## Why Go To [New York City](https://de.wikipedia.org/wiki/New_York_City)

-Cool, cosmopolitan, crowded, constantly evolving … the ```Big Apple``` blends big city splendor with small-town charm.
+Cool,cosmopolitan, crowded, constantly evolving … the ```Big Apple``` blends big city splendor with small-town charm.
 Amid New York's iconic landmarks and towering skyscrapers, you'll experience a vibrant culture permeating each of the city's distinctive neighborhoods and boroughs.
 Follow trendsetters to the ```East Village``` and ***Brooklyn***  to check out indie boutiques, iconic bakeries and trendy coffee shops.
 Afterward, peruse the racks of the sleek shops lining Fifth Avenue, admire the cutting-edge art collections at the MoMA and the Met, catch a memorable show on Broadway or sit down for a meal at the latest "it" restaurant.
 ******

 -  Best Hotels in New York City :us: